 I feel like a kill-joy with the repetitive message to plan ahead, but my impulsive travel approach tripped me up so many times in the Philippines, including when it came to getting good, well-priced accommodation.

 In cities like Manila, cheap accommodation is pretty easy to come by.
 However, head to the likes of El Nido and you’re going to struggle a bit more.
 Popular and not exactly budget, I found the cheaper accommodation all booked out when I arrived without a reservation.
-This is particularly so if you travel on a weekend (and can even be the case with popular hostels like Our Melting Pot in Manila).
+This is particularly so if you travel on a weekend (and can even be the case with popular hostels).

 During my short 5-day trip to El Nido, I had to change accommodation three times because my decide-on-the-day approach simply didn’t wash in these parts.
 That left me with limited room choices at the higher cost end.